 While further apart than PDS 27 and its companion, it is still a significant discovery given the need for confirmed massive young stellar binaries in astronomical research.

 Dr. Koumpia continued: “How these binary systems form is quite a controversial question with several theories having been put forward.
 Observational studies of binaries in their early stages are crucial to verifying the theories of their formation.

 “PDS 27 and PDS 37 are rare and important laboratories that can help inform and test the theories on the formation of high mass binaries.”

-This instrument combines light beams from four telescopes, each of which is 8.2 metres across, and mimics a single telescope with a diameter of 130m.
+This instrument combines light beams from four telescopes, each of which is 8.2 meters across, and mimics a single telescope with a diameter of 130 meters.
 The resulting high spatial resolving power allowed the team to resolve such close binary systems despite their huge distance from us and their close proximity to each other.

 Study co-author Professor Rene Oudmaijer, also from the School of Physics and Astronomy at Leeds, said: “The next big question – which we have tended to avoid so far because of observational difficulties – is why so many of these massive stars are in binary systems?”